AdobeDocs/experience-platform.en/help/web-sdk/commands/sendmediaevent.md

 Use the `sendMediaEvent` command to track media playbacks, pauses, completions, player state updates, and other related events.

-Web SDK can handle media events in two ways:
+Web SDK can handle media events based on the type of media session tracking:

-* **Automatic media event handling**.
+* **Event handling for automatically-tracked sessions**.
 In this mode you don't need to pass the `sessionID` to the media event, or the playhead value.
 The Web SDK will handle this for you, based on the player ID provided and the `getPlayerDetails` callback function provided when starting the media session.
-* **Manual media event handling**.
+* **Event handling for manually-tracked sessions**.
 In this mode you need to pass the `sessionID` to the media event, along with the playhead value (integer value).
 You could also pass the Quality of Experience data details, if needed.

 ## Handle media events by type {#handle-by-type}